yue/yue/README.md

 ## Contributions

-While I appreciate contributions and will do my best to get them merged, please understand that I have high code standards and personal code tastes, so your patch might be heavily modified or rejected.
+While I appreciate contributions and will do my best to get them merged, please understand that I have high coding standards and personal tastes, so your patch might be heavily modified or rejected.

+By sending a pull request, you are agreeing to transfer the copyright of its code to me.

 ## License